Olfactic communication: How smells impact interactions

 Olfactics or smell have incredibly varying interpretations depending on where a person is in the world.
 In some cultures negative smells can result in positive emotions where in the western world, negative smells are often met with negative emotions.
 The sense of smell has often been overlooked and understudied and many people often perceive olfactics as a lower importance sense as it pertains to communication.
 The importance and variation of olfactics can be seen in how different countries use the senses and how different cultures interpret different smells.
-For example, rot is often a very negative smell and is often met with a tightening reaction in the body including a restricting of the pupils in an attempt for the body to receive a reduces amount of information.
-However, as the smell may be met with a reaction of disgust in one country, another country may react with happiness as it is a way for some cultures to gauge whether food is done going through a certain process or not.
+For example, rot is often a very negative smell and is often met with a tightening reaction in the body including a restricting of the pupils in an attempt for the body to receive a reduced amount of information.
+However, as the smell may be met with a reaction of disgust in one country, another country may react with happiness as it is a way for some cultures to gauge whether food has finished going through a certain process or not.

 Olfactics also can impact how someone is received in a social setting in different countries or cultures.
 In different regions of the world, it is necessary to develop different coding linguistics in order to survive in that area.
 Smell is one sense that is often poorly coded in human communication in western culture because humans have a hard time identifying smells and communicating them.
-Researcher Asifa Majid at the University of York argues that there is cross cultural evidence that there is numerous languages that utilize coding olfaction into their language.
+Researcher Asifa Majid at the University of York argues that there is cross cultural evidence that there are numerous languages that utilize coding olfaction in their language.
 These languages have encoded smell into their grammar due to their environmental needs.
 The Umpila are Indigenous people of Australia that have the most codeable olfactory sense in their language.

 Due to the impact smell has on the human brain and the reception of different people, it can impact whether or not an individual accepts another individual.
 Bad smells can drive people away due to the harsh nature of the odors, whereas nice smelling fragrances can communicate positively.
-During the medieval times peasants would often put off horrid odors and the higher noble classes would often look down on them for it, and while the reaction may not be as harsh, the same instances can be seen in today's world.
+During medieval times peasants would often give off horrid odors and the higher noble classes would often look down on them for it, and while the reaction may not be as harsh, the same instances can be seen in today's world.
 Big corporations can manipulate the olfactic senses in customers or employees by having a nice scent being put out in order to give off feelings of comfort or to promote attitudes of productivity.